Menu

 • Appeals: If a visa is refused, the applicant may submit an appeal for reconsideration to this Consular Office within 1 month of the day following the date on which notification of the refusal is received.

 The appeal addressed to the Visa Department must be posted by Royal Mail or other courrier service provider to this Consulate.
+All documents attached to the appeal must be translated into Spanish.

 An application for judicial review may also be filed with the High Court Justice of Madrid within the 2-month period beginning the day after the date on which the applicant receives notification of the visa refusal or of the dismissal of the reconsideration appeal.

-• Validity period of the visa: The visa will be valid for 90 days.
-Once in Spain, workers must register with the Social Security system within a period of 3 months and before beginning their employment activity.
+• Validity period of the visa: The visa will be valid for 1 year.
+Once in Spain, workers have 3 months to register with the Social Security before beginning their professional activity.
 They must also apply for a Foreigner Identity Card at the Foreign Nationals' Office or the corresponding Police Station within a period of 1 month from their registration with the Social Security system.

 SWORN TRANSLATIONS AND LEGALISATIONS